-Not licensing these firearms will allow individuals who are prohibited from obtaining a CCW permit to possess a firearm.
-If a person is adjudged to be unfit to possess a firearm, whether due to previous criminal behavior or mental illness, that prohibition should apply across the board to all firearms.
+Not licensing these firearms allows individuals prohibited from obtaining a CCW permit to possess a firearm.
+If a person is adjudged to be unfit to possess a firearm, whether due to previous criminal behavior or mental illness, that prohibition should apply across-the-board to all firearms.